Surbhi-sinha/LOGICYIELD.COM/README.md

   *here, you can select the financial year from the drop down and as per the data available you will see a map of india and a bar chart

   1. Geographical representation(map) :-
-     the map is showing the sales of cars in the perticular financial year and when you hover over it it will show you the data of quaterly sales in all the year and the state name.
-You can easily download , zoom in , zoom out and select the perticular section in the map.
+     the map is showing the sales of cars in the particular financial year and when you hover over it will show you the data of quarterly sales in all the year and the state name.
+You can easily download , zoom in , zoom out and select the particular section in the map.
   2. Bar chart :- it is the graphical representation of the data avalible in the map.
-You can easily download , zoom in , zoom out and select the perticular section in the graph.
+You can easily download , zoom in , zoom out and select the particular section in the graph.

 ![Cars Specifications by company](/images/engagedoc4.png)
  * ### CUSTOMER'S BEHAVIOR